 However, the picture is not always this bright!
 The truth is with more people spending time on digital platforms, ad clicks and browsing products is a big pastime for many.
 Sadly, this has given rise to abandoned carts.
 Do you know the average cart abandonment rate is around 69%?
 Of course, it is a cause of worry for many e-commerce marketers.
 But, the good news is there are effective ways that can help you combat abandoned carts to foster conversions.
-Even before you plan on hiring the Shopify website development services, you should have a clear picture of what exactly are the abandoned carts.
+Even before you plan on hiring the Shopify development company in Austin, it’ll be great to have a clear picture of what exactly are the abandoned carts.

 In this post, we will guide you from scratch on abandoned carts and solutions to minimize the risks.
 Let’s begin!

 What is Cart Abandonment?

 In e-commerce terms, when the online shopper starts the checkout process to place the online order but drops before completing the order.
 Well, any item that enters the cart but fails to make it through the complete transaction process is considered ‘cart abandonment.’
 Shopping cart abandonment is an important parameter for judging e-commerce online success.

 The rate of shopping cart abandonment is calculated by the total number of transactions that were initiated with the total number of completed transactions.
 It helps the marketers get the exact percentage of users that signal purchasing intent but still didn’t complete the purchase.